ozzloy/testing-m4-action/README.md

 ## Bug Reporting

-This test suite is an early release, so please report any bugs or inconsitencies you find by throwing a comment in our `questions` channel on Discord 🙏
+This test suite is an early release, so please report any bugs or inconsistencies you find by throwing a comment in our `questions` channel on Discord 🙏